FBW23/ds-related-pizzas/TASK2.md

 # Data Modelling - Exercise #2 - References (Ref)

-In this exercise we want to train create relationships between MongoDB collections.
+In this exercise we want to train creating relationships between MongoDB collections.

-We will do so by create a basic Pizza shop data model.
+We will do so by creating a basic Pizza shop data model.

 ## Task: Create a pizza shop data model